Thursday, March 18, 2010

 5. Aircon vent.
 Once the lechon is already in your house, make sure that the aircon vent or even electric fan is not in direct position to your lechon.
 Aircon's cool tempreture makes any lechon oily and its skin soggy.
 More so if you place the vents directly to your lechon.

 Basically, all reasons above constitute the factors why people still get soft lechon skin despite the necessary precautions.
 However, if you experience this, you can do 3 things: eat it still, cut and fry the skin under low fire, or convert it into lechon paksiw.
-Which ever, you are guaranteed of a tasty lechon meat that is good enough even without the skin--that is if your lechon is MANONG'S TASTY LECHON CEBU.
+Which ever, you are guaranteed of a tasty lechon meat that is good enough even without the skin--that is if your lechon is MANONG'S LECHON CEBU.

 1. Wrong choice of pig.
 If you are planning to order small sized lechon, it is really advisable to get native pigs as their skin is thicker which allows to stand longer shelf life once grilled.
 Remember that the smaller the pig, the greater chances that the skin isn't perfect.
 It is easy to spot a good pig suited for grilling.
 Just check the pig's butt area if it's round, and the spinal bone should not be visible.
 The pig's body hair should also be thick and longer--this is how you will know if the pig's skin is thick or not.